-The goal of the NutriNet project is to identify network-inspired biomodules used as markers to predict and/or generate high nutrient use efficiency (NUE) crops.
-Such network modules will be derived by integrating i) genomic and phenotypic NUE data from genetically diverse lines with ii) protein:protein network-knowledge from Arabidopsis, to iii) derive network modules associated with high NUE in a model (Arabidopsis) and crop (Maize) species.
-This network-inspired approach has several advantages over current gene-centric approaches in molecular breeding: i) it exploits the large amount of network knowledge on data on gene and protein interactions in Arabidopsis to inform analysis of data-poor and poorly annotated crop genomes, ii) it provides a focus for experimental studies in model species (Arabidopsis) that have direct relevance to crops enhancing translational research, and iii) by combining genes of like function, network modules should be more robust diagnostic tools both across crop species and varieties.
-Importantly, this approach and tools developed can be broadly applied in molecular breeding programs to enhance selection and model-to-crop translation for any trait or crop of interest.
+The goal of the NutriNet project is to identify network-connected biomodules used as markers to predict and/or generate high nutrient use efficiency (NUE) crops.
+Such network modules will be derived by integrating genomic and phenotypic NUE data from genetically diverse lines with protein:protein network-knowledge from Arabidopsis, in order to derive network modules associated with high NUE in a model (Arabidopsis) and crop (Maize) species.
+This network-oriented approach has several advantages over current gene-centric approaches in molecular breeding: i) it exploits the large amount of network knowledge on data on gene and protein interactions in Arabidopsis to inform analysis of data-poor and poorly annotated crop genomes, ii) it provides a focus for experimental studies in model species (Arabidopsis) that have direct relevance to crops enhancing translational research, and iii) by combining genes that are functionally linked, network modules should be more robust diagnostic tools both across crop species and varieties.
+Importantly, this approach and its associated tools can be broadly applied in molecular breeding programs to enhance selection and model-to-crop translation for any trait or crop of interest.

 We apply this NutriNet approach to improving NUE, because in current agricultural practice, there been the strong selection of crop varieties for yield with excess levels of nutrients supplied by fertilizer, rather than efficient production under nutrient levels that promote climate, resource, and energy sustainability.
 We propose to uncover mechanisms underlying NUE and develop network-module biomarkers by combining the following aims